Glaciar Pesquera S.A. Fleet Achieves FISH Standard for Crew Certification

 ###

-About FISH Standard for Crew
+FISH Standard for Crew provides a voluntary, independent and accredited third-party

 MRAG Americas is a private consulting and auditing company focused on activities that support the conservation of marine and freshwater ecosystems through responsible, rational and sustainable use of fish and other aquatic resources.
 They are an accredited Conformity Assessment Body, authorized to carry out FISH Standard for Crew assessments and certifications.